PeaceAndCubeMC/PACUtilities/README.md

 A plugin adding various commands and features

 ## Features
+- When a player places an item frame or a glow item frame renamed "invisible", the item frame entity gets the `Invisible` tag.
 - Play a sound when receiving a private message.
 Requires Essentials.

 ## Commands